homerooliveira/swift-testing-migrator/README.md

 - Complex custom assertion macros may require manual adjustment
 - Parameterized tests need manual conversion to Swift Testing's parameterization syntax
 - Some XCTest-specific features (like performance testing) don't have direct Swift Testing equivalents
+- It is recomended to run formatting tools like `swift-format` after migration to ensure code style consistency

 ## 📄 License